What are indices?

 The DAX is made up of the 40 largest and most liquid German companies listed on the Frankfurt Stock Exchange.
 The DAX's 40 components equate to over 75% of the total market capitalisation of the Frankfurt Exchange.

-The stocks listed on the index are reviewed regularly, and if a company is no longer one of the top 4 companies on the Frankfurt Exchange based on market capitalisation, it can be removed.
+The stocks listed on the index are reviewed regularly.
+If an existing member of the DAX falls out of the top 45 companies on the Frankfurt Exchange based on market capitalisation, it may be removed.
 Equally, if a stock not listed on the DAX breaks into the top 25 companies on the FSE, it can be added.

 Germany's main index is also known for its diverse range of stocks.
 The DAX includes companies from the healthcare, automobile, footwear, financial services, real estate, utilities, energy, industrials and technology industries.